mikec1485/GHS/README.md

 This script is designed to run within the Pixinsight Javascript Runtime environment.

+<b>Note: if you are running Pixinsight version 1.8.9 or earlier you should not include the file GeneralisedHyperbolicStretch.xsgn in your installation.
+This file should only be included for versions 1.8.9-1 and later.</b>

 The script provides an integrated environment for design, appraisal and application of stretches to astronomical images.
 Stretching equations available within the script include: Generalised Hyperbolic Equations; Histogram Transformations; and Arcsinh Stretches.
 The script also provides graphical presentation of the stretch equations, image histogram and a real-time image preview.
 Image statistics are presented to facilitate the design of appropriate stretches.

 A comprehensive walkthrough primer is also available as well as direct access from within the script to a dedicated website including video tutorials.